 - Visit a ropes course to work on group cohesiveness, communication and leadership skills.

 - Have members work together to plan a social or athletic event with another student organization.

-- Have new member discuss chapter weaknesses and plan solutions that the chapter might then adopt.
+- Have new member discuss organization weaknesses and plan solutions that the organization might then adopt.